Key Takeaways

 Soon, calligraphy was enshrined as one of the Six Arts (六艺 liùyì) that formed the foundation of education in ancient Chinese culture.
 Alongside calligraphy, these arts included ritual practice, music, archery, chariot driving, and mathematics.

-Chinese Language Institute (CLI) students observe a calligrapher at work, learning how the ancient art of Chinese calligraphy began as a vital skill for scholars and evolved into a refined expression of culture and tradition.
+Chinese Language Institute (CLI) students observe a calligrapher at work, learning how the ancient art began as a vital skill for scholars and evolved into a refined expression of culture and tradition.

 The five main scripts of ancient Chinese calligraphy